thinkinglabs/thinkinglabs.github.io/_posts/2022-03-19-the-fallacy-of-the-100%-code-coverage.md

 Is pursuing 100% code coverage a good or a bad thing?
 Code coverage is an interesting metric.
 However, 100% code coverage is a crappy target.
 It encourages gaming.

+*Update Apr 21, 2022: Add [Micheal Feathers](https://twitter.com/mfeathers)' observation it is hard to go wrong when you use curiosity to drive your test writing.*

 ---

 In 2019, at one of those exquisite dinners that define [SoCraTes France](https://socrates-fr.github.io/) I had the following conversation: